Irving Park station (CTA Brown Line)

 Irving Park is an 'L' station on the CTA's Brown Line.
 It is an elevated station with two side platforms, located in Chicago's North Center neighborhood.
 The stations adjacent to Irving Park are Montrose, one half mile (0.8 km) to the north, and Addison, one half mile (0.8 km) to the south.

 History

 Irving Park station opened in 1907 as part of the Northwestern Elevated Railroad's Ravenswood line.
 In CTA's skip-stop service on the Brown Line, instituted in 1949, Irving Park was an "AB" station.

-In 2006, the CTA began the Brown Line Capacity Expansion Project, which involved the renovation and reconstruction of Brown Line stations to allow eight car trains to run on the line and to ensure that all stations met Americans with Disabilities Act (ADA) requirements.
+In 2006, the CTA began the Brown Line Capacity Expansion Project, which involved the renovation and reconstruction of Brown Line stations to allow eight car trains to run on the line and make them accessible to passengers with disabilities.
 Irving Park station closed between December 3, 2007, and December 6, 2008, and was completely rebuilt.